It’s great you decided to use WordPress for your website… now what?

 In many ways, plugins are a killer feature for using WordPress.
 They can add nearly any imaginable functionality: eCommerce, social networking to even dancing unicorns.
 But what are the truly must-have WordPress plugins?

 There’s a balance.
-Since the most popular and needed features get added to core WordPress, WordPress already comes with tons of functionality out of the box.
+Since the most popular and needed features get added to core WordPress, WordPress already has tons of functionality.

 And as a general rule of thumb with WordPress, the fewer plugins you have, the better.

 Plugins add a lot of overhead and can be a drag on performance.
-In fact, some WordPress plugins are banned by WordPress hosting providers.
+Some WordPress plugins are banned by WordPress hosting providers.

 Many aren’t coded very well, so it’s critical to be picky about which plugins to install.